DeepRank/DeepRank-GNN-esm/README.md

     model.test(hdf5 = "tmpdir/GNN_esm_prediction.hdf5")
     ```
 ### Note about input pdb files
-To make sure the mapping between interface residue and ems-2 embeddings are correct, make sure that for all the chains, residue numbering in the PDB file is continuous and starts with residue '1'.
+To make sure the mapping between interface residue and esm-2 embeddings is correct, make sure that for all the chains, residue numbering in the PDB file is continuous and starts with residue '1'.
 We provide a script (scripts/pdb_renumber.py) to do the numbering.